Why Homeowners Must Act Quickly to Mitigate Water Damage

 From an insurance standpoint, delaying mitigation can result in the claim being denied or reduced.
 Insurance companies often investigate whether the homeowner acted promptly to limit the damage.
 If the insurer determines that the homeowner did not fulfill their duty to mitigate, they may deny compensation for the additional damage due to the delay.

-Importance of Hiring a Certified Water Damage Professional
+Why Hire a Certified Water Damage Professional?

 If you're dealing with water damage, don’t wait for the situation to worsen.
-Floors To Ceiling Restoration is a certified water damage restoration company here to help you every step of the way, from immediate mitigation to full restoration.
-We serve Dallas, Frisco, Plano, and the surrounding suburbs.
-Contact us at 469-446-9410 or send us a note today and get your home back to normal as quickly as possible!
+Floors To Ceiling Restoration is a certified water damage restoration company serving Frisco, Dallas, Plano, Prosper, and the surrounding areas.
+We handle everything from emergency mitigation to complete restoration—quickly, professionally, and with minimal disruption.